TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/driverlib/sram_parity/README.md

 To initialize RAM, restore SRAM_PARITY_INITIALIZE to 1.
 Compile, load and run the example.
-The device should be able to access SRAM and hit the software breakpoint; however, a fault will trigger after overwriting the parity code and reading the same location.
+The device should be able to access SRAM and hit the software breakpoint;
+however, a fault will trigger after overwriting the parity code and reading the same location.

+LED will turn on when expected NMI parity fault has been triggered.

+LED will remain off if there is a problem during program flow.
+USER_TEST_PIN GPIO will mimic the behavior of the LED pin on the BoosterPack header and can be used to verify the LED behavior.